 3. Privately interview any employer or employee.

-4. Issue written citations referencing the violated OSHA standard.
+4. Issue citations referencing the violated OSHA standard.

 Although the State OSHA program has enforcement authority, we offer compliance assistance by providing an increased awareness to upper management, and training materials for in-house training of employees.
-We encourage you to visit www.osha.gov to learn more about the OSHA regulations your agency is obligated to observe.
-Please contract us if we can be of assistance in strengthening your workplace safety and health culture.
+We encourage you to visit www.osha.com to learn more about the OSHA regulations your agency is obligated to observe.
+Please contact us if we can be of assistance in strengthening your workplace safety and health culture.

-For public entities not covered by §21-3A, if you would like to opt-in for coverage of your workplace, please contact Kelly Petry to request a required form which must be completed and signed to participate in the program.
+For public entities not covered by §21-3A and you would like to opt-in for coverage of your workplace, please contact our office.

 State OSHA Contacts